 - What if there were no initial staff hires to be made?

 - What if working from home or remotely becomes a safety necessity?

 - What if your startup capital would be limited and won’t require financing?

 - What if there was no need to go through a lengthy store construction process?

 These types of franchises do exist.
 They’re innovative in their thinking, affordable in their investment, and most of all, expeditious in their opening.
 In our next section, we’ll explore a list of potential opportunities that have speed as one of their competitive advantages.

 Healthy YOU Vending is the nation’s largest supplier of healthy vending machines.
 The proven model requires no employees and allows you to monitor your machines from home or from mobile devices.
 Technically, this is what we label a business opportunity, not a franchise, as the operators pay no ongoing royalties after purchasing their machines.
 The upside is, the owner will get franchise level support and work with a home office that coaches but does not dictate.
 Best of both worlds!

-Considering Healthy YOU Vending affordable capital outlay, work from home model and the elimination of staff or management, this category is becoming more and more attractive to health conscious business owners who want to grow their business during a down economy without breaking the bank.
+Many Healthy YOU Vending operators are seeing an increase in revenue during this time where packaged food is more trusted than prepared food and people try to minimize visits to public places for their meals.
+This category is becoming more and more attractive to health conscious business owners who want to grow their business during a down economy without breaking the bank.